syvita/bitcoin/README.md

 ~$ docker build -t bitcoin:0.18.1 .
 ```

-* Will build the docker image with Ubunt 18.04 and bitcoin core 0.18.1.
+* Will build the docker image with Ubuntu 18.04 and bitcoin core 0.18.1 by default.
 * Expect 25 to 30 min to build.

 ## Custom build

-Pieces of the docker image can be built with different versions.
-Use the `--build-arg` flag during the build process.
+Use the `--build-arg` flag to tweak your build.

 ### Versions